flowerinthenight/rusttrace/README.md

 ### Build the test binary

 A `main.rs` is provided alongside `lib.rs` for testing.
 To build, just run `cargo build` in the root folder.
 This should generate a `rusttrace.exe` binary in `target/debug` folder.
+Do not forget to copy `libtrace.dll` to the binary location.

 ### Real-time event capture